followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/state(state).md

 <!--/paramDescription1-->

 <!--fullDescription-->
-After the state is set, the **DataGrid** reloads data to apply sorting, filtering, and other data processing settings.
+After the state is set, the **{WidgetName}** reloads data to apply sorting, filtering, and other data processing settings.

 Refer to the [state()]({basewidgetpath}/Methods/#state) method description for an example of how to work with the widget state.